-\begin{itemize} \item[$\bullet$] We computed periods for 36 sources, among which 23 showed sinusoidal variability, nine were eclipsing binaries, and one showed pulsations. \item[$\bullet$] The spectral types we identified from our follow-up spectra and the spectral types given by \textit{Gaia} were in agreement in 18 out of 20 cases.
+\begin{itemize} \item[$\bullet$] We computed periods for 36 sources, among which 26 showed sinusoidal variability, nine were eclipsing binaries, and one showed pulsations. \item[$\bullet$] The spectral types we identified from our follow-up spectra and the spectral types given by \textit{Gaia} were in agreement in 18 out of 21 cases.
 Combining our spectral types and the ones reported by \textit{Gaia}, the distribution of spectral classes in our sample was: 11 O-type, 27 B-type, 5 F-type, 6 G-type, 11 K-type, and 1 M-type star. \item[$\bullet$] Among the O- and B-type stars in our sample, 15 are strong candidates for Oe or Be stars based on the presence of Balmer emission.
-These reddened Oe and Be stars contributed the most to the contaminants in our sample. \item[$\bullet$] Regular variables cannot be discarded as possible contaminants, and we identified two in our sample: a $\delta$ Scuti (\textit{460686648965862528}), and a Cepheid (\textit{4076568861833452160}). \item[$\bullet$] Three sources in our sample had hard X-ray emission.
+These reddened Oe and Be stars contributed the most to the contaminants in our sample. \item[$\bullet$] Regular variables cannot be discarded as possible contaminants, and we identified two in our sample: a $\delta$ Scuti (\textit{460686648965862528}), and a Cepheid (\textit{4076568861833452160}). \item[$\bullet$] Three sources in our sample showed associated hard X-ray emission.
 Two of them had good matches with their optical counterpart (sources \textit{4054010697162430592} and \textit{5866345647515558400}), and are strong candidates for X-ray binaries.
 Source \textit{2083649030845658624} had other optical counterparts within the positional errors of the X-ray detection. \item[$\bullet$] Source \textit{473575777103322496} shows far UV excess.
-This source was identified as a Be star, and we suggest it is in a binary system with a hot companion (subdwarf OB star or a white dwarf, for example), and it is potentially mass-transferring. \item[$\bullet$] The strongest candidates for mass-transferring binaries with a brighter yellow primary are sources \textit{2060841448854265216}, \textit{6228685649971375616}, and \textit{6123873398383875456}. \item[$\bullet$] Among all the O- and B-type stars in our sample, we identify seven in binary systems, including three Be stars: \textit{527155253604491392}, \textit{2006088484204609408}, and \textit{2166378312964576256}.
+This source was identified as a Be star, and we suggest it is in a binary system with a hot companion (subdwarf OB star or a white dwarf, for example), and it is potentially mass-transferring. \item[$\bullet$] The strongest candidates for mass-transferring binaries with a bright yellow primary are \textit{2060841448854265216}, a G-type star whose light curve resembles that of an Algol-type eclipsing binary with an accretion disk; \textit{6228685649971375616}, an F-type star in a close binary, and \textit{6123873398383875456}, an F-type contact binary that was previously misclassified as an RRc Lyrae star. \item[$\bullet$] Among all the O- and B-type stars in our sample, we identify seven in binary systems, including three Be stars: \textit{527155253604491392}, \textit{2006088484204609408}, and \textit{2166378312964576256}.